Modern Slavery and Human Trafficking Statement

 We operate the following policies that are relevant to slavery and human trafficking.
 Our policies are reviewed at least every three years and supported by training and communication:

-Recruitment - SBHG will undertake all relevant pre-employment checks prior to staff being employed.
+Recruitment - SBHA will undertake all relevant pre-employment checks prior to staff being employed.
 We will carry out fair and transparent recruitment processes and will ensure our recruitment agencies comply with these requirements in the provision of agency staff.